groundhoggwp/groundhogg/README.txt

 When using Groundhogg CRM & Marketing Automation you will **never** be limited on the amount of **anything**!
 Unlike [other SaaS platforms](https://www.groundhogg.io/comparison/).

+Businesses [save $1,000s a year](https://groundhogg.io/pricing/) after switching to Groundhogg.

+## 💽 You own your data!

+The reality of SaaS CRMs is that you pay, and pay, and pay, and you invest all this money into a system to help your business thrive, but it can be taken away at a moments notice.

+Putting your data in a SaaS CRM is like renting an apartment, but with less protection and stingier landlords.
+You can get evicted at any time, for any reason.
+There is no recourse.

+This leaves your business exposed.
+What would happen to your business if your CRM was turned off?

+With Groundhogg you actually [own your data](https://www.groundhogg.io/learn/email-and-self-hosting-is-now-more-critical-than-ever/)!
+No one expect you can make impactful changes.

 ## 🔎 At A Glance

+Everything your business needs to thrive!

 * Best in class CRM & Marketing Automation suite.
 * Organize and segment your contacts to send more relevant communications.